gbif/hp-gb33/travel-accommodation.md

 ### GBIF Governing Board meeting - 29 September-1 October 2026

-The venue for the Governing Board meeting has not yet been confirmed but it will be in the centre of Oslo.
+The Governing Board meeting will take place in [Auditorium 1](https://link.mazemap.com/J8uVICzK) at the [Domus Juridica](https://www.uio.no/english/about/getting-around/areas/city-centre/se27/) at [Campus Centrum](https://www.uio.no/english/about/getting-around/areas/city-centre/).

 ### Hosted dinner - 30 September 2026